-- Legislation, Statutory and local guidance

-- The scale of abuse

-- · Profile of offending behaviours

-- Procedures for dealing with safeguarding concerns or allegations against those working in or on behalf of schools (Part four KCSiE and Hertfordshire Safeguarding Children Partnership procedures 5.1.5.)

-- Whole school approach to a safer working culture.
+- The scale of abuse - · Profile of offending behaviours - Procedures for dealing with safeguarding concerns or allegations against those working in or on behalf of schools (Part four KCSiE and Hertfordshire Safeguarding Children Partnership procedures 5.1.5.) - Whole school approach to a safer working culture.